Features

 2. Find the "Attribution" section

-3. Click the organization button
+3. Click the company button

 Requirements

-For Organization Attribution to work effectively:
+For Company Attribution to work effectively:

 1. You must track group associations using Spectacle's group method